 There are two major events in the desert in April – an International Music Festival and the grueling Marathon Des Sables, so if you are looking for some excitement, April in Morocco has a lot to offer.
 But no matter where you go in this vast and beautiful country, you are sure to find something interesting to see and do.

 When you visit Morocco in April, be sure to bring your camera along so you can capture the beauty to share with all your loved ones back home!

-Morocco Weather in April
+Visiting Morocco in April – The Weather in April

 Spring continues to blossom in Morocco in April, and the days grow warmer.
 The temperature in Morocco in April reach a high of 24°C in many places.
 The weather is a bit cooler on the coastline, with an average April temperature of 16°C to 20°C in Tangiers, and 19°C to 23°C in the southern Atlantic city of Dakhla.
 Marrakech weather in April sits right around 24°C for a high and 12°C for a low.

 Temperatures drop quite a bit after the sun goes down, reaching lows of 12°C in some places.
-Even the Sahara dessert gets chilly at night, regardless of how hot it may feel during the day.
+Even the Sahara desert gets chilly at night, regardless of how hot it may feel during the day.
 There is little rain in April, although short showers are possible.
-But if you plan to spend time in the Atlas mountains, keep in mind that April is the wettest month there, with average rainfall of up to 35mm.
+But if you plan to spend time in the Atlas mountains, keep in mind that April is the wettest month there, with an average rainfall of up to 35mm.